Waterford City & County Archives homepage

-Waterford City and County Archives Service is an amalgamation of the City Archives in High Street, Waterford and the County Archives in Dungarvan Library, Dungarvan.
+Waterford City and County Archives Service is an amalgamation of the City Archives in High Street, Waterford, and the County Archives in Dungarvan Library, Dungarvan.
 The City and County Archive holds the records of local authorities in Waterford City and County, past and present and also holds private collections relating to the City and County Waterford.

 Archives are unique records of decisions, actions and memories and come in all formats, including, paper, digital and audio-visual.
 Archives provide evidence of human actions and the importance of archives has been recognised in the Universal Declaration on Archives which was adopted by the 36th Session of the General Conference of UNESCO on 10th November 2011.